 Each applicant for admission to college-credit programs or courses at OWJC must submit with his/her completed application a \$15.00 non-refundable Admission Processing Fee.
-In addition, a properly executed Residency Affidavit must be submitted by applicants who claim Florida residency (See page 17, Residence Classification section for enrollment fee assessment purposes.)
+In addition, a properly executed Residency Affidavit must be submitted by applicants who claim Florida residency (See page 17, Residence Classification section) for enrollment fee assessment purposes.

-Entry-level Testing.
+Entry-Level Testing.
 Florida Statutes and Florida Administrative Code Rules specify that the results of selected standardized tests to measure achievement of college-level communication and computation competencies shall be utilized for admissions counseling and placement of all students intending to enter degree programs.
 OWJC has selected the ASSET Program as our means for fulfilling this requirement.

 For purposes of the entry-level testing program, a student will be considered by the College as intending or not intending to pursue an associate degree program based upon his/her signed declaration at the time of registering each and every semester on and after registering for his/her 12th cumulative semester hour of degree-credit coursework.
-Accordingly, first-time-in-college students who have not taken the ACT, SAT, ASSET or MAPS and who intend to enroll as full-time degree seeking students (i.e., for 12 or more degree-credits) will be required to take ASSET before completion of registration for classes.
+Accordingly, first-time-in-college students who have not taken the ACT, SAT, ASSET or MAPS and who intend to enroll as full-time degree-seeking students (i.e., for 12 or more degree-credits) will be required to take ASSET before completion of registration for classes.
 Part-time entering students (i.e., those registering for less than 12 credits each semester) are encouraged to take ASSET before registering for classes, but may defer taking the test up to, but no longer than, completion of registration for their 12th cumulative college credit unless the student's declaration during registration each semester stipulates that the student does not intend to pursue an associate degree.
-Until a student declares an intended major or specialization the student shall be classified as, "General Freshman."
-Non-degree-seeking students are required, however, to fulfill the testing requirements before enrolling for English, Mathematics, and Humanities courses.
+Until a student declares an intended major or specialization the student shall be classified as, "General Freshman,"

-In view of the above provisions, all students entering associate degree programs should endeavor to (a) have ACT, SAT, ASSET or MAPS test scores on file with OWJC prior to enrolling, or (b) take the ASSET on one of the College's scheduled testing dates prior to completion of registration for classes.
-(It is stressed that the ASSET is not a qualifying examination for admission, but the taking of it is a requirement for entering a degree program at the College--for the purpose of appropriate placement in College Preparatory or regular degree-credit courses in computation (mathematics), communications and reading).
+In view of the above provisions, all students entering associate degree programs should endeavor to (a) have ACT, SAT, ASSET or MAPS test scores on file with OW-JC prior to enrolling, or (b) take the ASSET on one of the College's scheduled testing dates prior to completion of registration for classes.
+(It is stressed that the ASSET is not a qualifying examination for admission, but the taking of it is a requirement for entering a degree program at the College - for the purpose of appropriate placement in College Preparatory or regular degree-credit courses in computation (mathematics) and communications.)